tomw1808/erc4337-chatter-application/README.md

 ## Repository Contents

 ### /chatter-app
 A fully-featured Next.js application utilizing RainbowKit, showcasing the integration with StackUp, Candide, and Alchemy for account abstraction.
 This subproject focuses on demonstrating how on-chain wallets, such as those provided by StackUp and Alchemy, can be managed in a simplified chat application context.
 Additionally, Candide's implementation leverages the Safe wallet as a representation of how account abstraction can function within user-friendly applications.
-[Demo here](https://erc4337-chatter-nextjs-app.vercel.app/)
+[Demo here](https://erc4337-chatter-nextjs-app.vercel.app/) [Repo here](https://github.com/tomw1808/erc4337-chatter-nextjs-app/)

 ### /erc4337-candide
 A trim-down Next.js application that presents an updated ERC4337 example utilizing the Candide framework with SafeL2 version 1.4.1.
 This submodule makes dedicated use of the updated Candide framework.
-[Demo here](https://erc4337-candide.vercel.app/)
+[Demo here](https://erc4337-candide.vercel.app/) [Repo here](https://github.com/tomw1808/erc4337-candide)

 ### /smart-contracts
 The smart contracts that underpin the demo applications are composed in Solidity (version 0.8.20) and utilize the Foundry framework for robust development, testing, and deployment.
+It contains the Chat-Contract, as well as a simple Paymaster that basically pays for everything.
+[Repo here](https://github.com/tomw1808/erc4337-chatter-contracts)

 ## Configuration & Setup